This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Is Trento worth visiting?

-Is Trento worth visiting? the answer is yes! if you are looking to escape the tourist traps of Rome and Venice and have an authentic Italian experience with yummy food, charismatic people in a beautiful environment then a thousand times yes Trento is worth visiting.
+Is Trento Italy worth visiting? the answer is yes! if you are looking to escape the tourist traps of Rome and Venice and have an authentic Italian experience with yummy food, charismatic people in a beautiful historical buildings like Buonconsiglio Castle, MUSE, Lake Garda and Magno Palazzothen a thousand times yes Trento is worth visiting and is one of the best city to visit in Italy.